tnfshcec/tnfshcec-web/cec/test/elements.md

 ## Alerts

 > [!NOTE]
 > You can create containers like this.
-It makes a container box!
+It makes an alert block!

 > [!TIP]
 > The types are: `note`, `tip`, `important`, `warning`, `caution`